nice-digital/nice-design-system/components/breadcrumbs.md

 ---
 layout: sidebar
 title: Breadcrumbs
-description: Secondary navigation scheme that reveals the users location
+description: A breadcrumb trail is a secondary navigation, that displays as a series of links, situated below the header.
 ---

-A breadcrumb trail is a secondary navigation, that displays as a series of links, situated below the header.
-{:.lead}

 ## Why?
 It helps identify where the user is, and the navigation they may have taken to get to the current page.